 The thing that I came to realize was that Schulz is the great unifier.
 Here's the one cartoonist that pretty much everybody can agree on.

-Arguably the most popular cartoonist of the second half of the 20th century, for nearly 50 years Charles Schulz entertained children and adults alike with his Peanuts comic strip.
+Arguably the most popular cartoonist of the second half of the 20th century, for nearly fifty years Charles Schulz (1922-2000) entertained children and adults alike with his Peanuts comic strip.
 Charlie Brown, Linus, Lucy, Peppermint Patty, Snoopy, and the rest of the gang first appeared in newspapers in October 1950.
-According to the New York Times, Schulz drew more than 18,000 Peanuts comic strips which at one point appeared in 2,600 newspaper in 75 countries.
+According to The New York Times, Schulz drew more than 18,000 Peanuts comic strips, which at one point appeared in 2,600 newspaper in seventy-five countries.
 Licensing from the comic strip generated an annual revenue of over $1 billion.

-In December 1966, the pop music group, The Royal Guardsmen, released a single based on Charlie Brown's dog's daydream adventures titled Snoopy vs. the Red Baron that reached #2 on the U.S. Billboard chart.
+In December 1966, the pop music group, The Royal Guardsmen, released a single based on Charlie Brown's dog's daydream adventures titled Snoopy vs. the Red Baron, which reached #2 on the U.S. Billboard chart.

 The Charles M. Schulz Museum and Research Center, located in Santa Rosa, CA, continues to uphold the legacy of the great illustrator.

 Illustrations by Charles Schulz

 - Charles “Sparky” Schulz Draws Charlie Brown (Official Video)